What Is Situational Leadership®?

 - Tasks are different: Deadlines can be “manageable” or “impossible.”
 Visibility, criticality and impact can vary

-This article provides further understanding of Situational Leadership® along with the pros and acknowledged cons associated with its adoption.
+This article provides further understanding of the Situational Leadership® approach along with the pros and cons associated with its adoption.

 Benefits of Situational Leadership®

 Consider for a moment the intimidating sea of variables that impact the effectiveness of a leader.

 - The Situation: The most important components of the situation are the task to be accomplished, the timeframe of that performance, and the criticality of the outcome

 - The Followers: Do they know what they are doing?
 Have they successfully performed the task previously?
 Do they have confidence in their ability to do it again?

 - The Boss: How do they believe the leader should proceed?
 Are they available for counsel/advice?

 - The Leader’s Peers: How would the leader’s peers respond to the set of circumstances presented?

 - Company Performance: The performance of the company can impact a leader’s approach and eventual effectiveness.
 Is the company ahead of, or behind, the plan?